-- Injuries as a major public health problem (size and scope of the problem, social costs, financial burden). - Injury surveillance (ICD codes, measuring exposure, risk assessment). - Social and economic gradients in the burden of injury. - Application of a systems approach to injury prevention.
+- Awareness and analysis of sources of information about injury. - Injuries as a major public health problem (size and scope of the problem, social costs, financial burden). - Injury surveillance (ICD codes, measuring exposure, risk assessment). - Social and economic gradients in the burden of injury. - Application of a systems approach to injury prevention. - Understand injury patterns through the lens of health inequities and injury prevention through the lens of community engagement and empowerment.

-Topics for Fall 2019
+Topics for Fall 2020

-- Overview (definition, scope of the burden of injury, sources of data) - Systems approach to injury prevention and control (theme throughout course) - Motor vehicles (a leading cause of U.S. injury deaths) - Pedestrian and bicyclist injury (critical issue in mode shift to walking and biking) - Firearms (a leading cause of U.S. injury deaths, including homicide, suicide, and unintentional) - Occupational injury (social and economic impact, role of workers' compensation) - Emergency medical response (current status, potential improvements)
+- Overview (definition, scope of the burden of injury, sources of data) - Systems approach to injury prevention and control - Motor vehicles (a leading cause of U.S. injury deaths) - Pedestrian and bicyclist injury (critical issue in mode shift to walking and biking) - Firearms (a leading cause of U.S. injury deaths, including homicide, suicide, and unintentional) - Occupational injury (social and economic impact, role of workers' compensation) - Emergency medical response (current status, potential improvements)